zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/eval-expressions/linq-dynamic.md

  - ThenByDescendingDynamic
  - ThenByDynamic

-> The **"Dynamic"** suffix is required for not overriding the default behavior (ordering or selecting by a string is valid).
+> The **"Dynamic"** suffix is required to not override the default behavior (ordering or selecting by a string is valid).

 ### Example
 ```csharp